Monitoring Peracetic Acid in

 Aseptic Food Production

-Due to the workers' complaints, our customer performed air sampling for hydrogen peroxide and acetic acid, the only components with a permissible exposure limit, and found that the concentrations were within safe limits.
+Due to the many complaints, our customer performed air sampling for hydrogen peroxide and acetic acid, the only components with a permissible exposure limit, and found that the concentrations were within safe limits.
 However, these results did little to help the people working on the lines or give them confidence that the management would or even could solve their problems.

 The customer approached ChemDAQ and we supplied continuous monitors for PAA.
 The ChemDAQ monitors have large, easily visible displays and it soon became apparent that the higher the PAA reading correlated with the greater the eye irritation and nose bleeds.